Technosoft2000/docker-calibre-web/README.md

 > The user calibre:1029 is the owner and has write access at /calibre-web/config [INFO] 'app.db' and 'gdrive.db' will be linked into /calibre-web/config
 > create 'app.db' link /calibre-web/app/app.db assigned to source /calibre-web/config/app.db
+> change the ownership of /calibre-web/app/app.db to calibre:calibre
 > create 'gdrive.db' link /calibre-web/app/gdrive.db assigned to source /calibre-web/config/gdrive.db
+> change the ownership of /calibre-web/app/gdrive.db to calibre:calibre
 [INFO] Checking permissions of the books directory: /books
 > Output is: 772 calibre 100 UNKNOWN 1026
 > Permissions: 772